 Which SSL Certificate is ideal?

-Besides EV SSL, you may opt for domain validation or organization validation certificate depend upon your business requirements.
-Domain validation is ideal for beginner or needs a primary level of protection on his/her website while if you wish to authenticate your business identity over the web, then organization validation is the best option to go with.
+Domain validation is ideal for beginners or needs a primary level of protection on his/her website while if you wish to authenticate your business identity over the web, then organization validation is the best option to go with.

 Advantages of Always-On SSL: